graffic/ratelimitpy/README.md

 * When you're banned you have to wait the ban time and you're not penalized for trying again.
 * The configuration for rate limit is for all endpoints.
 * Python supports threads and it is common in production configurations to use them.
 It is true that only one thread runs at a time in python, but it can stop in the middle of something critical, that's why you will find locks in two critical areas of shared data.
-* There are some unit and not so unit tests for the file database and rate limit functionality.
-You can run them after installing pytest with `pytest`.
 * And for sure the quesiton of why python?
 It is easy to prototype functionality.